microsoft/FluidFramework/.changeset/cold-mails-notice.md

 "@fluidframework/sequence": major
 ---

+sequence, matrix: Some function return types are now void instead of any

-Enable noImplicitAny in merge-tree, sequence, and matrix.
-This changes the return types of some functions from any to void.
+The return types of some functions have changed from `any` to `void` because the projects are now being compiled with the `noImplicitAny` TypeScript compilation option.
 This does not represent a logic change and only serves to make the typing of these functions more accurate.